csswizardry/csswizardry.github.com/_posts/2018-06-11-image-inconsistencies-how-and-when-browsers-download-images.md

 been working pretty hard on making their suite of online products [much faster](https://twitter.com/csswizardry/status/1003881067189800962), and I’ve been the technical consultant leading the project.
-It’s been an incredibly fun and rewarding project, and we’ve made some real business- and customer-facing improvements.
+It’s been an incredibly fun and rewarding engagement, and we’ve made some real business- and customer-facing improvements.
 One of the key reasons I’ve found the project so fun is that it’s given me a real chance to get very forensic.
 Naturally, a team should always tackle the low-hanging fruit first, but once that’s done, you get to delve much